fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 ##### Description

-Calculates a 64 bit hash code from a rank 1 integer array or a default character string.
+Calculates a 64 bit hash code from a rank-1 integer array or a default character string.

 ##### Syntax